raydac/zxpoly/README.md

 ![Standard ZX screenshot](https://github.com/raydac/zxpoly/blob/master/docs/screenshots/atw_standard.png)

 ## ZX-Poly 256x192 (16 colors per pixel)
 The Mode doesn't use attributes and each pixel can have color from 16 color palette.
+Also there is modification of the mode which uses attributes from CPU0 module to mask screen areas by INK color if it is the sime as PAPER color in attribute.

 [TRD disk with the example can be downloaded from here, the game has been partly colorized](https://raydac.github.io/downloads/zips/atw1_partly_colorized.trd)
 ![ZXPoly256x192 screenshot](https://raw.githubusercontent.com/raydac/zxpoly/master/docs/screenshots/atw_zxpoly.png)